Successful in Senegal

 Employment and income prospects for young people and returners

 More than 80 per cent of people in Senegal are under the age of 35.
 Major challenges are high unemployment, underemployment and informal employment in this age group, especially among women and in rural regions.
-The project "Successful in Senegal", which is funded by the Bavarian State Chancellery, aims to create employment and income prospects.
-It supports young people to gain qualifications, enter the labour market and start their own businesses.
+The project "Successful in Senegal", which was co-financed by the Bavarian State Chancellery from October 2017 to February 2023, creates employment and income prospects.
+It supports young people in acquiring qualifications, entering the labour market and starting their own businesses.

 Further education/personnel development, Entrepreneurship

 Young adults between 15 and 35 years and returning migrants.

 Deutsche Gesellschaft für